vijay-krishnamoorthy/django-application/README.md

 ### Installing

-A step by step examples of how to install and run Install Python, MongoDB, SQLite from their offcial websites or click the below links,
+A step by step examples of how to install and run
+<br>Install Python, MongoDB, SQLite from their offcial websites or click the below links,

 [Python](https://www.python.org/) - 64 bit version is preffered <br>
 [MongoDB](https://www.mongodb.com/download-center/community) - GUI version much simple for starters <br>